ivilarasau/TFM---XAI-predicting-human-behaviour/README.md

 * **Data:** Datasets used on our analysis.
 Those datasets are from the experiments performed on the studied papers, [6], [8], [9], [10].

-* **First_Steps_EDA.ipynb:** Script used to create an EDA approach on each of the different datasets used for the study.

-* **ML_Models_Pipeline.ipynb:** Script used to apply unsupervised and supervised ML models first and then *eXplainable Artificial Intelligence* based on the *SHapley Additive exPlanations (SHAP)* to explain and better understand the output of the supervised machine learning models.
+* **ML_Models_Pipeline.ipynb:** Script used to create a first EDA approach on each of the different datasets used for the study [8],[9],[10],[11].
+Later we apply unsupervised and supervised ML models to Pereda, M.,et Al. 2019. and Vicens, J., et, Al., 2019 to classify different kinds of individual behaviour in contributions.
+Finally, we use *eXplainable Artificial Intelligence* focusing on the *SHapley Additive exPlanations (SHAP)* to explain and better understand the output of the supervised machine learning models.

-## Conclusions

 ## Bibliography